The Jungle Book 2: Home media

 The Jungle Book 2 was released on both VHS and DVD on June 10, 2003.
 The bonus features included the behind-the-scenes, some music videos, "W-I-L-D", "I Wan'na Be like You" and "Jungle Rhythm", and deleted scenes.
-It was released again on June 17, 2008 on "Special Edition" DVD.
+It was rereleased on June 17, 2008 as a "Special Edition" DVD with additional bonus features.
 In the United States, the 2008 DVD release sold 126,593 units and grossed $1.83 million in two weeks.
-The film was released on Blu-ray on March 18, 2014, following its predecessor's first HD Blu-ray release, as both films were put back in the Disney Vault in January 2017.
-As of 2022, this sequel has not yet been announced for a DVD/Blu-ray/Digital re-release in North America, unlike the predecessor that was re-released for its 55th anniversary in 2022.
-To date, this sequel is only available to stream on Disney+.
+The film was first released on Blu-ray on March 18, 2014; a Blu-ray release was also included as part of the Disney Legacy Animated Film Collection on November 14, 2023.
+As of 2024, an unlimited DVD/Blu-ray release of this film has yet to be announced.

-Cancelled sequel
+Cancelled sequel and TV series

 In 2003, a third installment to The Jungle Book was planned.
 It would have been about Baloo and Shere Khan being captured and sold off to a Russian circus, and Mowgli, Shanti, Ranjan, and Bagheera deciding to save them both.
 Over the course of the film, Shere Khan regrets his hatred against humanity after the events of the previous two films because of his capture, and eventually reforms after Mowgli and his friends rescued them.
-The project never materialized.
+The project was never materialized and has yet to be reinstated due to Tony Jay's death in 2006.
+Before the movie was released a TV series taking place after the movie was pitched by John Fountain and was called Mowgli and Baloo's Jungle Jams which was to be shown in the style of the comic strip Calvin and Hobbes but it was never accepted.